Code 8: Part II: Plot

 Turning to Mina, they attempt to flee the city together but get ambushed by Garrett and his crew.
 During a tense standoff between Connor and Garrett, King deploys robotic Guardians and orders them to kill everyone on site.
 Mina sacrifices herself so Connor, Pav, and Garrett can escape.

 Detective Davis tracks them down and they learn that the only way to expose King for his crime is by breaking into his home and steal his K9 unit, which holds evidence of Tarak’s murder in its memory.
 After stealing the K9, Connor, Garrett and Pav escape to the Towers.
 Here, Garrett turns the tables on them, wanting to use the K9 as leverage to hold King and his officers at bay.

 King and the officers surround the Towers and ambush the group after Garrett fails to broker a new deal.
 Garrett's co-workers let Connor and Pav escape while they stall the cops.
 A lone K9 goes after them and after a failed electric attack from Connor, Pav unlocks her full power and manages to turn it against the cops.
 Once outside, they are in a final standoff.
 Garrett holds off a K9 and King himself until Pav finally manages to broadcast the recordings from King's personal K9, bringing justice for Pav's brother's death.

 Three months later, King is arrested and the K9 program is shelved for further inspection.
 Garrett is in prison and Connor has managed to start up the youth community center with Pav in Mina's honor.
-The final scene shows Garrett seemingly in prison while watching a story about the investigation into government corruption and a new unknown source of Psyke flowing into the city.
+While imprisoned, Garrett sees a story about the investigation into government corruption and a new unknown source of Psyke flowing into the city.